The number of solutions for random regular NAE-SAT: Introduction

-The upper bound is proved in Section~\ref{s:ubd} by an interpolation argument.
-This builds on similar bounds for spin glasses on Erd\H{o}s--R\'enyi graphs \cite{MR1972121,MR2095932}, together with ideas from \cite{MR3161470} for interpolation in random regular models.
-Write $Z_n(\beta)$ for the partition function of \textsc{nae-sat} at inverse temperature $\beta>0$.
+The upper bound is proved by an interpolation argument, which we defer to Appendix~\ref{appx:ubd}.
+This argument builds on similar bounds for spin glasses on Erd\H{o}s--R\'enyi graphs \cite{MR1972121,MR2095932}, together with ideas from \cite{MR3161470,MR3256814} for interpolation in random regular models.
+Let $Z_n(\beta)$ denote the partition function of \textsc{nae-sat} at inverse temperature $\beta>0$.
 The interpolation method yields an upper bound on $\E\log Z_n(\beta)$ which is expressed as the infimum of a certain function $\mathcal{P}(\mu;\beta)$, with $\mu$ ranging over probability measures on $[0,1]$.
 We then choose $\mu$ according to Proposition~\ref{p:drec_fixpoint}, and take $\beta\to\infty$ to obtain the desired bound $\FE(\alpha)\le\onersbFE(\alpha)$.